EndPointCorp/end-point-blog/2012/01/05/ruby-on-rails-rights-attributes.html.md

   end
 ```

 The above block updates an existing item.
 The default accessible attributes are title and description, which means that anyone can set those values.
 Tags and origin can only be set if the user has the right that correspond to that attribute.
 Tags and origin will not be saved for a user without those rights, even if they are passed in the parameters.
-The obvious disadvantage with this method is that there's no exception handling when a user tries to submit parameters that they cannot set.
+The obvious disadvantage with this method is that there’s no exception handling when a user tries to submit parameters that they cannot set.

 The method above is reused to define which fields are editable to the current user, with the code shown below.
-So in theory, a user submitting parameters that they can't edit would only be doing it through a [malicious] post not based on the view below.
+So in theory, a user submitting parameters that they can’t edit would only be doing it through a [malicious] post not based on the view below.